All-in-one ETF portfolios such as Vanguard Balanced ETF Portfolio (VBAL) have made self-directed investing easier than ever.

 - A balanced portfolio that is not too risky or aggressive.

 - Trading fees can add up if your broker charges brokerage commissions.
-The effect of trading fees is more pronounced if you are investing small amounts on a regular schedule.
+The effect of trading fees is more pronounced if you invest small amounts regularly.
 In this case, you may want to consider middle-of-the-road index fund portfolios.

 VBAL vs. XBAL